lemerleau/CubicPuzzle/README.md

 ```

 ## Citations
-If you use this tool, please cite the following article
+If you encounter any problem while using this tool, please email cyrillecardinale@gmail.com.

 Merleau, N.S.C. et al. Approximately Optimal Search on a Higher-dimensional Sliding Puzzle.
 Arxiv:link (2024).
 [To be defined](#)